Ivy Mount Copper Mine - 1 Towns County, GA |

 |

-Another collapsed shaft.
-After exploring the mine areas, I wanted to check out another nearby spot that looked interesting.
-Unfortunately, as I was climbing out of a gully, my foot got caught on a root, and as I pitched forward, my leg got in a weird position that severely sprained/strained my foot and knee.
-It was a rough walk back to my truck, and I probably damaged it as much on that walk as the original injury.
-Recovery has taken longer than I hoped for, and while it is slowly healing, it's been a month now since I've roamed the woods.
-Update - It took about 3 months for my foot & knee to get back to 100%... |
+This old Right-of-Way pillar was nearby After exploring the mine areas, I checked out another nearby spot that looked interesting on LIDAR.
+It turned out to be nothing, but as I was climbing out of that area, my foot got caught on a root, and, pitching forward, I severely sprained my foot and knee.
+It was a rough walk back to my truck, and I probably hurt it as much then as from the original injury.
+It took about 3 months for my foot & knee to get back near 100%. |

 |